OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/The History Of Arabs.excalidraw.md

 He then ordered for other idols to be manufactured for different purposes (moon, sun, food, etc.), and they were placed around the Kaaba ^TGe7A6ee

+Source:
+Seerah:
+The
+Life
+of
+the
+Prophet
+Muhammad
+(PBUH)
+-
+Part 1
+By
+Sheikh
+Shady
+Alsuleiman ^s4vPf6ug

 [[Prophet Ibrahim.excalidraw#^94dX3GYN]] ^uitcD7XA

 [[Islamic Stories/Arabs/The History Of Arabs.excalidraw.md#^Evewm664]] ^Wlyt8WEy